top of page

 When she isn’t plotting mayhem, Donna assumes she can fix anything until proven wrong, calls trash-picking recycling, and, although she should probably know better by now, adores Irish setters.

-Donna and husband, Hench, live in the greater Philadelphia, PA, USA, area.
+Donna and husband, Hench, live in Gwynedd, PA, USA.

 bottom of page